Search for celebrities on Ancestry.com!Margaret Scott

 He enjoyed pheasant hunting and was a San Francisco 49er fan.

 He was born in St. Louis to Herman and Bertha Stauss.
 At age 9, he settled in Hollywood and attended schools there.
 He graduated from the Old Riviera Campus of Santa Barbara State College in 1942.
 Mr. Stauss then served four years in the United States Navy as a small boat commander in the South Pacific.
-He earned his teaching credential from Santa Barbara State and married Rose Marie Seals.
+He earned his teaching credential from Santa Barbara State and marriage Rose Marie Seals.

 In 1946, he taught at Coalinga High School.